thytanium/react-components/README.md

 # @thytanium/react-components

-A set of style-less React components and hooks.
+A set of **styleless** React components and hooks.

+## Approach

+Basically, each component reserves CSS class names that can be styled in any way.
+Or using [`styled-components`](https://www.styled-components.com), ignoring any class name.

 ## Roadmap